google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 Greasy Foods and Chocolate Cause Acne.

-Fact: The link between diet and acne is not direct.
-Some evidence suggests high glycemic foods can affect sebum and inflammation, but fat or chocolate alone do not cause acne.
-But a balanced diet can contribute to overall skin health.
+Fact: Diet and acne is not directly linked.
+Some evidence suggests that sebum and inflammation can affected by high glycemic foods, but fat or chocolateonly do not cause acne.
+But a balanced diet can take part to overall skin health.

 Popping pimples makes them go away faster

-Fact: Squeezing can bring bacteria deeper and increase inflammation or scarring.
+Fact: Squeezing, popping can cause more problem by bring bacteria deeper and increase inflammation or scarring in skin.

 Acne Is Contagious.

-Fact: Acne is not contagious; you can't catch it from someone else.
-It's related to individual factors like genetics and hormones
+Fact: Acne is not contagious. it cannot passes from one person to another.
+Individual factors like genetics and hormones is related to have acne

 Toothpaste Clears Acne.